 Dance Limerick promotes, supports and celebrates dance creation, presentation and participation.
 Dance Limerick Studio and offices are based at 1-2 John's Square, Limerick, in the heart of the city.
 Directly across the square is the Dance Limerick Space (St John's Church, formerly Daghdha).

 Dance Limerick programmes performances, workshops, talks and more.
 The Dance Limerick Space (St John's Church) has been running as a place for dance since being refurbished in 2005.
+For information on hiring Dance Limerick as a venue, scroll down to the blue VENUE HIRE button below.

 With its high ceilings, wall to wall sprung dance floor and lofty arches, the Dance Limerick Space invites dancers, choreographers and audiences to stretch their imaginations to new heights.
 A bright and unconventional performance space, the Dance Limerick Space offers a flexible approach to seating, movement of performers and placing of sets.